-Precludes additional credit for MUSI 3100 (no longer offered).
+Precludes additional credit for MUSI 3100 (no longer offered)

-Popular Musics of Canada
+MUSI 3104 [0.5 credit] Popular Musics of Canada

 A survey of popular musics in Canada from early colonial times to the present.
 The course will consider a wide range of musical styles and genres, along with related cultural and historical issues.